-The number of older individuals living in the United States is growing as a percentage of the total population.
+There is a growing percentage of older individuals living in the United States.
 More people are suffering from Alzheimer's and other forms of dementia.
-But even otherwise healthy adults, age 65 and over, can experience subtle declines in judgment, and may no longer be able to tell whether someone is trustworthy or not.
-For others, they may have lost the ability to be skeptical of ʺtoo good to be trueʺ offers.
+But even otherwise healthy seniors can experience subtle declines in judgment.
+They may no longer be able to tell whether someone is trustworthy or not.
+Others may have lost the ability to be skeptical of ʺtoo good to be trueʺ offers.
 That′s why warnings about scams aren′t always effective for older adults.
-Seniors who suffer even the slightest decline in decision-making often don't think the warnings apply to them.
+Often, seniors who have problems making decisions don't think they need the warnings.

 Learn about the challenges facing law enforcement and caregivers when combating foreign lottery scams

 Scammers are clever.
 They prey on anyone who will listen regardless of income, education, social status, race, age or gender... given the right circumstances, anyone can be scammed.
 But, everyone can and should protect themselves and loved ones from scammers.

 The U.S. Postal Inspection Service makes consumer education a main part of its work to stop fraud.
 Postal Inspectors raise awareness about the growing prevalence of these crimes.
 We especially want seniors and their families to know how to avoid becoming victims of fraud.

 The most important action to take is to turn away from marketing offers.
 Pay particular attention to stopping telemarketers, robocalls and offers sent via the internet.
 Some of these could be legitimate, but many are not.
 People who allow themselves to listen to these pitches-even legitimate ones-are most vulnerable.

 Source: Doug Shadel, Outsmarting the Scam Artists, (2013)